 Flying Bugs, Spiders & Insects Are NOT The Type of

-Come late spring or early summer in Rosewood, you probably can't wait to get out on your pontoon boat.
-Be aware that you might have some unwelcome company.
+Come late spring or early summer in Rosewood, you probably can't wait to get out on your fishing boat.
+Be aware that you might have some uninvited company.

-A pontoon boat covered up for many months in Rosewood is ideal living space for insects.
-They love the cool inside.
-With its many crevices and compartments, a boat offers friendly confines.
-Insects get active in spring laying eggs.
+A boat covered up for many months in Rosewood is ideal breeding ground for bugs.
+They love the habitat inside.
+With its many crevices and compartments, a pontoon boat offers friendly confines.
+Bugs get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of Rosewood spiders – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of Rosewood bugs – when you pull off the cover for the first time.

-Here's an easier, faster solution: Have us spray your ski boat at the beginning or end of the boating season.
+Here's an easier, faster solution: Have us spray your sail boat at the beginning or end of the boating season.
 Proactive pest control will kill and control insects throughout your boat.
-You'll save time, not to mention the irritation of an multi-legged hitchhiker unexpectedly visiting you or a guest.
+You'll save time, not to mention the irritation of an eight-legged critter unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
 Please remember that ski boat application must be done before a boat is put in the waters of Rosewood.